Master of Arts in Educational Leadership: Application Process

 Transfer Credit Policy: A maximum of six (6) semester hours of graduate transfer credits will be considered.
 The course(s) must have been taken at a regionally accredited institution and be aligned with the objectives for the University of Mount Union course(s).
 Additional credits may be transferred on a case-by-case basis.

 A candidate wishing credit must submit an official transcript for the work, along with a copy of the appropriate course description from the graduate catalog of the institution and may be asked to offer additional documentation, such as syllabus.
-To initiate a transfer credit evaluation, email a request to Dr. Thomas Gannon, Director of Master of Arts in Educational Leadership at firstname.lastname@example.org.
+To initiate a transfer credit evaluation, email a request to Dr. Mandy Capel, Director, Master of Arts in Educational Leadership at firstname.lastname@example.org

 Enrollment Deposit: If admitted to the program, candidates are required to submit a non-refundable deposit of $250.
 This deposit will be applied toward tuition charges.
 Pay your deposit.

-It is the policy of the University of Mount Union not to discriminate on the basis of race, sex, sexual orientation, religion, age, color, creed, national or ethnic origin, marital or parental status, or disability in student admissions, financial aid, educational or athletic programs, or employment as now or may hereafter be required by Title VII of the Civil Rights Act of 1964, Title IX of the Educational Amendments of 1972, Section 504 of the Rehabilitation Act of 1973, the Americans with Disabilities Act of 1990, regulations of the Internal Revenue Service, and all other applicable federal, state and local statutes, ordinances and regulations.
-Inquiries regarding compliance may be directed to (330) 823-2886, Associate Dean of Students, Hoover-Price Campus Center, or to (330) 829-6560, Director of Human Resources and Employment Development, Beeghly Hall.
+The University of Mount Union prohibits discrimination on the basis of race, gender, gender identity or expression, sex, sexual orientation, religion, age, color, creed, national or ethnic origin, veteran status, marital or parental status, pregnancy, disability, or genetic information in student admissions, financial aid, educational or athletic programs, or employment as now or may hereafter be required by university policy and federal or state law.
+Inquiries regarding compliance may be directed to the Office of Human Resources, Beeghly Hall, (330) 829-6560, email@example.com.